In this article

 Can the Platform Scale Without Proportional Cost Increases?

 This is where many growing businesses get burned.
 They implement a platform that works well at their current volume, then discover that pricing scales linearly with transactions or users.
 A platform that costs $2,000 per month at 100 customers but $20,000 per month at 1,000 customers is not a scaling solution.
 It is a cost that grows as fast as your revenue.
+Worth noting: Monk does not take a percentage of your revenue.

 Look for pricing models that reward growth rather than penalize it.
 Evaluate total cost of ownership including implementation, training, and the ongoing operational cost of maintaining the system as your team and customer base expand.